ipinyol/proxy-base/README.md

 proxy-base
 ==========

-A simple configurable http proxy
+A content-based http proxy that accepts websockets.